Bases of topologies. Countability axioms. #

 A topological basis is one that satisfies the necessary conditions so that it suffices to take unions of the basis sets to get a topology (without taking finite intersections as well).

-generates the topology, then intersections of finite
+If a family of sets s generates the topology, then intersections of finite

-form a topological basis.
+subcollections of s form a topological basis.

-is such that every open neighbourhood contains some
+If a family of open sets s is such that every open neighbourhood contains some

-is a topological basis.
+member of s, then s is a topological basis.

-is in the neighbourhood of a
+A set s is in the neighbourhood of a iff there is some basis set t, which

-and is itself contained in s
+contains a and is itself contained in s.

 Any open set is the union of the basis sets contained in it.

-is in the closure of s
+A point a is in the closure of s iff all basis sets containing a intersect s.

 A set is dense iff it has non-trivial intersection with all basis sets.